So, you mastered VBA (or not) and automated that extremely complicated operation that consumes all your time. Let’s call your invention SuperFunction.

 Excel is supposed to make things easy and VBA tries to make them easier.
 But this is a hell lot of complication.

-You might have to create a macro which takes in an input file and performs the process on it.
+You might have to create a macro that takes in an input file and performs the process on it.

 Again substandard.
 Time-consuming.
 Brain wrecking.